ballerina-platform/ballerina-dev-website/contribution-guide.md

 ## Submit your contribution

-1. Do your changes in the <BALLERINA_LANG_REPO>.
+1. Do your changes in the source code.
 2. Add unit tests accordingly.
 (The build process will automatically execute all the tests.)
-3. Commit the changes to your fork and push them to the original <a href="https://github.com/ballerina-platform/ballerina-lang">ballerina-lang</a> repo by sending a Pull Request (PR).
+3. Commit the changes to your fork and push them to the corresponding original repo by sending a Pull Request (PR).

     >**Tip:** Follow these commit message requirements:

     - Separate subject from body with a blank line
     - Limit the subject line to 50 characters